ndronos/c-nomorph/Adamson-2011/README.md

 ```
 Having made the case for C as a sort of "punk rock language",
 it's worth asking what other languages share C's traits of ruthless usefullness.
+Let's continue the musical analogy: once the original wave of punk spent itself,
+its values were adopted by a number of successor genres,
+like post-punk, power pop, and new wave.

 (Adamson, 2011)